-Optimising Web Design For Mobile Platforms.
+Optimising Web Design For Mobile Devices and Platforms.

 The rise of mobile platforms has forever changed our nation’s access to the internet.
 Today, over 207 million U.S. citizens own smartphones, and 45 percent of the population owns a tablet.
 This is why it’s imperative you optimise your website for any mobile platform.